Girl Effect

 Girl Effect is an independent non-profit organization, launched in September 2015 with the goal of ending poverty globally.

+With the focus on adolescent girls in the Global South, the initiative is attempting to shed light on the exceptional potential these young girls hold on ending world issues.

+The organization's framework was inspired by neoliberalism ideologies and the slogan, Girl Power.

 History

 Girl Effect was created in 2004 by the Nike Foundation, in collaboration with the NoVo Foundation and United Nations Foundation.
 It launched at the World Economic Forum in Davos.

 Farah Ramzan Golant was appointed as the CEO.
 Maria Eitel, President and CEO of the Nike Foundation, was appointed chairman of the organization.
 In 2019, Jessica Posner Odede replaced Golant as CEO.

-It has since become an independent organisation.
+It has since become an independent organization.